fdel15/Investment-Allocation-Calculator/README.md

 I integrated Svelte for the front end.
 My reasons for doing this are:

-1. I wanted to use Javascript instead of Ruby because it will provide a better experience with the allocated amounts instantly updating as we input the data.
+1. I wanted to use Javascript instead of Ruby because it will provide a better experience without needing to refresh the page while inputting the data.

 2. I wanted to use a modern FE library instead of jQuery because writing javascript code in components makes the code easier to reason about and understand.